sodadata/docs/soda/data-contracts-write.md

     ```yaml
     dataset: dim_customer

-    # a filter to verify only on the newly produced partition of data
+    # a filter to verify a partition of data
     sql_filter: |
       created > ${FILTER_START_TIME}